 One of the things that I love to do is answer questions about Scripture because I get excited to know what you really want to know.
-We've done this through all the years that I've been here, now we do it regularly about every month on Wednesday night, so if you don't get your question answered tonight, soon they'll be a time on a Wednesday evening when you can come and ask the question there.
+We've done this through all the years that I've been here.
+Now we do it regularly about every month on Wednesday night.
+So if you don't get your question answered tonight, soon there'll be a time on a Wednesday evening when you can come and ask the question there.
 And if you do have questions, let me also emphasize that you should feel very free to write to us and express your questions in a letter and that way we'll be able to answer you personally, which we'll be glad to do.

 I think we ought to begin with our questions on the book of Romans, since Romans has been our study.
 And you might open your Bible to chapters 1 and 2.
 For several months we've been studying Romans 1 and 2 and I know many folks have had questions in their minds, and I wanted specifically to answer some of those related to the book of Romans.